FulongLi/spiritconnectsciandtec.github.io/README.md

-# Spirit Connect – Power Labs
+# Spirit Connect Science and Technology

-> **AI-Assisted Power Electronics Converter Design Automation**
+> **Copy and update human consciousness and memory to the digital world**

-Welcome to the public website repository of **Spirit Connect – Power Labs**.
+Welcome to the public website repository of **Spirit Connect Science and Technology**.
-We accelerate power electronics development using artificial intelligence: from topology exploration to thermal analysis and control synthesis.
+We are pioneering the future of human consciousness preservation and digital existence.

 🌐 **Live site:** [https://fulongli.github.io/spiritconnectsciandtec.github.io/](https://fulongli.github.io/spiritconnectsciandtec.github.io/)